 2. Sweet Potato Crunchies

-These easy-to-make gluten free crunchies can be made in less than an hour.
-These can be munched upon just as a snack, or as crunchy toppings on the soups or salads, or as a side dish to your sandwiches.
+These easy-to-make gluten-free crunchies can be made in less than an hour.
+These can be munched just as a snack or as crunchy toppings on soups or salads or as a side to sandwiches.

 - 1 sweet potato

 - Spice powder like cinnamon/nutmeg/ginger/black pepper, etc. (optional)

 - Wash the sweet potato and peel it.
 Cut it into juliennes.